IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

       --target-service-accounts={SERVICE_ACCOUNT_NAME}@{PROJECT_ID}.iam.gserviceaccount.com
     ```

-(**GWH_YS04 Yishi PR comment: "This is one deploy option to bring up only one VM with public IP.
-Partner probably could use this option for integ deployment. / We could also provide other options to deploy a LB with 80/443 port then forward to instances (with in a VPC) with 8080 port."**

-**Also Yi via Slack: "Confidential Space Account Setup" is only needed for gcloud cli deployment option.
-For terraform they don't need to set it up manully, the terraform template will handle all the set up.
-But they could also check this section for what we do behind the scene."
-Should I move all 7 steps to the cli section?
-All they need to do is set up the UID2 account, then choose deployment method?
-Not sure about this.**)

 ### UID2 Operator Account Setup
 Ask your UID2 contact to register your organization as a UID2 Operator.
 If you're not sure who to ask, see [Contact Info](../getting-started/gs-account-setup.md#contact-info).